piranna/piranna.github.io/pages/about.md

 > specially for his technical expertise and aptitudes.

 [Diego González](https://www.linkedin.com/in/xmunch), Founder of SciArt Lab |
-Software Engineer / Blockchain Expert at Docuten:
+Software Engineer / Blockchain Expert at Docuten, May 2014:

 > Jesus is much more than a brilliant developer.
 He loves to achieve complex
 > goals just by using a keyboard and a bunch of code lines.
 I would describe him